run-house/runhouse/docs/api/python/env.rst

 Env
 ====================================
-An Env is a Runhouse primitive that represents an compute environment.
+An Env is a Runhouse primitive that represents a compute environment.

 Env Factory Methods